macgregor/cooking-journal/sweets/butterscotch_sauce.md

 4. Remove from heat and stir in the vanilla extract.
 5. Allow the sauce to cool to room temperature before serving or using as an ingredient in another recipe.

 ## Storage
 Store the sauce in the refrigerator in an airtight container for up to two weeks.

+## Notes

+### Trial 1
+Yielded about 1/2 cup of butterscotch sauce in the end, think I cooked off a little too much water.
+Was hoping for a little closer to a cup, but it turned out very delicious.
+Super sweet, understandably.
+Thickened up in the fridge but loosened up after sitting on the counter a few minutes.
+Microwave a few seconds if you are impatient.

 ## Sources
 * [onegreenplanet.org vegan butterscotch sauce](http://www.onegreenplanet.org/vegan-food/recipe-butterscotch-sauce/)